tacofoundation/tacofoundation.github.io/src/content/specification/taco.md

 <sup>__Figure 04__: This diagram visually represents the internal structure of a *TACO* file, highlighting how data and metadata are organized within the file format.</sup>

 TACO extents the Tortilla specification by adding three fields (see bellow).
-With these changes, the available **free space is reduced to 134 bytes, compared to 150 bytes in Tortilla**.
+With these changes, the available **free space is reduced to 158 bytes, compared to 174 bytes in Tortilla**.

 ### The Magic Number (MB)

-A **2-byte** identifier at the start of each file (**#y** in hex) ensures that the file is recognized as a valid Tortilla format.
+A **2-byte** identifier at the start of each file (**#y** in hex) ensures that the file is recognized as a valid TACO format.

 ```python
 int.from_bytes(b'WX', byteorder='little')